Flavsditz/ffmflutter-amazeon/README.md

-# amazeon
+# AmazeOn

-A new Flutter application.
+A new Flutter application to introduce Flutter in the "FFM Flutterers Meetup"

 ## Getting Started